UsamaAmjad/AdPostingRestAPI/README.md

  ```

 ## Considerations
-	- I have used H2 database to keep it simple
+- I have used `H2` database to keep it simple
-	- Basic authentication is used to protect secured resources.
+- Spring security is not used because it was out of scope for this project
+- `Authentication` and `authorization` is not covered, hence anyone can add/update records.
+In Prod users should only allowed to update/delete their own records
-	- Basic file reading, I would prefer proper csv schema genration from Headers for better validation
+- Basic file reading, in Production I would prefer proper csv schema genration from Headers for better validation
+- I just loop through the `CSV` records to save them in DB.
+Batch `inserts` would be preferable in prod
-	- I prefer separate DTOs for complex (where differnet fields are required for both) json request and response but it wasnt required for the sake of this project
+- I prefer separate `DTOs` for complex (where differnet fields are required for both) json request and response but it wasnt required for current models
+- I have added simple search but in prod it should be Elasticsearch/Apache Solr for fast searching